mitchellss/cvgui/README.md

 # cvgui

-`cvgui` is a library for prototyping novel methods of user feedback by creating body-interactive GUIs using computer vison.
+`cvgui` is a library for creating body-interactive GUIs using computer vison.

 Documentation can be [found here](https://mitchellss.github.io/cvgui).